sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 2. The master needs to know what to do: fork a replacement.

-3. Master cannot wait for worker to die before forking a replacement
+3. Master cannot wait for worker to die before forking a replacement.

 ### When a worker server can't accept new connections:

 1. Worker tells cluster master it is disconnecting.
-2. Worker disconnects from ipc channel.
+2. Worker disconnects from IPC channel.
 3. Cluster master needs to fork new worker as soon as dying worker stops listening or disconnects from IPC channel.
 3. Worker needs to stay around to clean up in-flight requests gracefully.

-## Deployment
+## Deployment.

 Another use case for cluster.